 Jurassic Coast Collection Project Plan

 The Jurassic Coast Collection is a way to encourage research, access to and engagement with fossils from our coastline.
-The project will actively promote long-term guardianship, the sharing of skills and ambitious display of fossils in local museums, existing or future.
+It will actively promote long-term guardianship, the sharing of skills, and ambitious displays of fossils in local museums, existing or future.

-The communal benefits of an exceptional core collection of fossils are undeniable, and the Jurassic Coast Trust hopes to catalyse enthusiasm and momentum behind this project in order to share future successes along the entire length of the Jurassic Coast World Heritage Site.
+The communal benefits of an exceptional core collection of fossils are undeniable, and the Jurassic Coast Trust hopes to catalyse enthusiasm and momentum behind the Jurassic Coast Collection in order to share future successes along the entire length of the Jurassic Coast World Heritage Site.

 Museums, Visitor Centres and the Jurassic Coast Collection